MicrosoftDocs/memdocs/memdocs/intune/protect/epm-overview.md

   - Update
   - Delete
   - Assign
+- **Endpoint Privilege Management Elevation Requests** - This permission is required to work with elevation requests that are submitted by users for approval, and supports the following rights:
+  - View elevation requests
+  - Modify elevation requests

 You can add this permission with one or more rights to your own custom RBAC roles, or use a built-in RBAC role dedicated to managing Endpoint Privilege Management:

 - **Endpoint Privilege Manager** – This built-in role is dedicated to managing Endpoint Privilege Management in the Intune console.
-This role includes all rights for *Endpoint Privilege Management Policy Authoring*.
+This role includes all rights for *Endpoint Privilege Management Policy Authoring* and *Endpoint Privilege Management Elevation Requests*.

 - **Endpoint Privilege Reader** - Use this built-in role to view Endpoint Privilege Management policies in the Intune console, including reports.
-This role includes the following rights for *Endpoint Privilege Management Policy Authoring*:
+This role includes the following rights:
   - View Reports
   - Read
+  - View elevation requests

 In addition to the dedicated roles, the following built-in roles for Intune also include rights for *Endpoint Privilege Management Policy Authoring*:

-- **Endpoint Security Manager** - This role includes all rights for *Endpoint Privilege Management Policy Authoring*.
+- **Endpoint Security Manager** - This role includes all rights for *Endpoint Privilege Management Policy Authoring* and *Endpoint Privilege Management Elevation Requests*.

-- **Read Only Operator** - This role includes the following rights for *Endpoint Privilege Management Policy Authoring*:
+- **Read Only Operator** - This role includes the following rights:
   - View Reports
   - Read
+  - View elevation requests

  For more information, see [Role-based access control for Microsoft Intune](../fundamentals/role-based-access-control.md).